-However, regardless of the format of resume you select, there are certain guidelines that most resumes should follow.
+When you are writing a resume, there are a number of resume formats you can choose, including chronological, functional, and targeted resumes.
+However, regardless of the format you select, there are certain guidelines that most resumes should follow.

 Here's some information that you should be sure to include on your resume: